 But little Betsy needed to graduate from first-mate before she would be able to address her ruptured eye.
 Estimated to be about 5 weeks old when she was found, she was only the size of a 2 week old infant!
 Meaning that she was way too small for any surgery to be considered.

-So Betsy would spend her time with the foster crew of the Vice President of the organization, Alyssa Giroux.
-Alyssa knew that behind the sweet little scallywag, there was a bounty that would fill one’s heart with untold treasure.
+So Betsy would spend her time within a foster crew of the organization.
+Her foster mom knew that behind the sweet little scallywag, there was a bounty that would fill one’s heart with untold treasure.

 And on July 23rd, after regaining her strength and adding some much needed padding to her body, Betsy had her enucleation surgery.
 The vets at Pet First are quite skilled with their blades and she pulled through with flying colors.